isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-# 🟥 Ethics Guidelines for Trustworthy AI
+# 🟩 Ethics Guidelines for Trustworthy AI

-**The "Ethics Guidelines for Trustworthy AI" document**, prepared by the High-Level Expert Group on Artificial Intelligence set up **by the European Commission**, **provides comprehensive guidelines for ensuring the ethical and responsible development and use of AI systems**.

-**The idea of trustworthy AI is based on three fundamental requirements: AI should be lawful, ethical, and robust.** These requirements should be met throughout the entire life cycle of an AI system.
+**The "Ethics Guidelines for Trustworthy AI" document**, prepared by the High-Level Expert Group on Artificial Intelligence set up **by the European Commission**, provides comprehensive guidelines for **ensuring the ethical and responsible development and use of AI systems**.
+The idea of trustworthy AI is based on three fundamental requirements: **AI should be lawful, ethical, and robust.** These requirements should be met throughout the entire life cycle of an AI system.
 However, it is essential to acknowledge that AI systems can also have unintended harmful effects, even with good intentions.

+The document is **divided into three chapters**.
+The first chapter establishes ethical principles for developing and utilizing AI systems.
+The second chapter offers guidance on attaining trustworthy AI through seven key requirements.
+The third chapter introduces the concept of a Trustworthy AI assessment list to be employed throughout the development and utilization of AI systems.

+**These guidelines are voluntary and can be used to operationalize the commitment to achieving Trustworthy AI**.
+They are applicable to various entities, including companies, organizations, researchers, public services, government agencies, and civil society organizations.
+The guidelines emphasize the importance of compliance with existing laws and regulations, both at the European Union (EU) level and within individual EU member states.
+They highlight the role of AI ethics in addressing the ethical implications of AI, such as promoting human dignity, individual freedom, democracy, justice, equality, and non-discrimination.
+The guidelines also recognize other fundamental rights, including the right to privacy, freedom of expression, and access to public documents.

 &nbsp;